duncdrum/DexCharts/README.md

 # Introduction

-DexCharts is a library which provides highly interactive, configurable, and interoperable HTML5 reusable charts.
+DexCharts is a library which provides highly HTML5 visualizations.

-* A variety of reusable charts and charting components to choose from.
-* A framework for interconnecting these charts via listeners.
+DexCharts aims to provide a framework which is:

+* Reusable
+* Interactive
+* Configurable
+* Interoperable
+* Portable
+* Easy to use

+Pardon the dust right now.
+I am in the middle of a documentation and refactoring effort.

 ## Live Examples

 There are many examples bundled with DexCharts.
-Click on any of the following links to check them out.
+Here are a few.

 * [Bar Chart 1](http://dexvis.com/dexcharts/dist/2013.11.14/examples/BarChart1.html)
 * [Bar Chart 2](http://dexvis.com/dexcharts/dist/2013.11.14/examples/BarChart2.html)